Overclocking Electrostatic Generative Models: Experimental Results

+\textbf{Impact of the Auxiliary Dimension \(D\).} Figure~\ref{fig:convergence} shows that one-step generators distilled with \method\ converge slightly but consistently faster at finite \(D\) than in the diffusion limit \(D\!\to\!\infty\).
+To verify that this finite-\(D\) advantage is not merely an early-training effect, we extend one-step training from 30k kimgs to 100k kimgs.
+The results are shown in Figure~\ref{fig:longer_convergence}.

-\textbf{The Impact of Auxiliary Dimension \( D \).} As shown in Figure~\ref{fig:convergence}, our \method\ converges faster for smaller values of $D$ compared to the diffusion setting ($D \to \infty$), which, when equipped with the regularization introduced in \S\ref{sec:alpha_regularization}, corresponds exactly to SiD.
-We attribute this to the heavier-tailed perturbation kernels and enhanced robustness of teacher models at lower $D$.
-During distillation, the teacher model is evaluated on the perturbed generator outputs.
-Early in training, the generator produces samples far from the real data distribution; even after perturbation, these remain out-of-distribution for the teacher, leading to a noisy training signal.
-This issue is mitigated at lower $D$ for two reasons: (1)~Heavier-tailed kernels better conceal the discrepancy between the generator’s distribution and the true data distribution, and (2)~teacher models with smaller $D$ exhibit greater robustness to distribution shift, as demonstrated in the original PFGM++ study.
-The effect is most noticeable in the single-step generation setting.
-With more sampling steps, the generator rapidly produces high-quality samples, reducing the impact of this phenomenon on the considered datasets.
+We attribute this behavior to two properties associated with smaller values of \(D\): heavier-tailed perturbation kernels and improved teacher robustness~\citep{pfgmpp}.
+During distillation, the teacher is evaluated on perturbed generator samples.
+Early in training, these samples can be far from the data distribution, and even after perturbation they may remain out of distribution for the teacher.
+This can make the teacher signal noisy or unreliable.
+Smaller values of \(D\) can mitigate this issue in two complementary ways: \textbf{(a)} heavier-tailed perturbation kernels provide broader coverage around generator samples, reducing the effective mismatch between the generator and data distributions, and \textbf{(b)} teachers trained at smaller \(D\) are more robust to distribution shift, as observed in the original PFGM++ study.

+This effect is most visible in the one-step setting.
+With more sampling steps, the generator reaches higher sample quality earlier in training, so the teacher is evaluated on inputs closer to the data distribution.
+As a result, the advantage of finite \(D\) becomes less pronounced on the datasets we consider.

+To further test this explanation, we construct a heuristic control experiment that combines SiD with heavier-tailed perturbations.
+We keep the student flow training objective unchanged and modify only the generator objective: instead of applying the standard Gaussian perturbation to generator samples, we use the heavier-tailed PFGM++ perturbation distribution with \(D=128\).
+As shown in Table~\ref{tab:sid_with_heavy_tails}, this variant converges faster than the diffusion-limit baseline at all reported training times, but still remains slightly behind the full theoretically grounded IPFM setup with \(D=128\).
+These results suggest that heavier-tailed perturbations contribute to faster early convergence, although they do not fully account for the finite-\(D\) advantage.

 This finding has an \textbf{important implication}.
-Since our method with \(D \to \infty\) and \(\alpha=1.0\) is equivalent to SiD (\S\ref{sec:alpha_regularization}), which produces one-step generators that outperform their teachers, we conclude that our framework is at least as effective.
-The superior convergence of finite \(D\) suggests that our \method\ can achieve similar or better performance more efficiently.
+In the diffusion limit with $\alpha=1.0$, IPFM recovers SiD (\S\ref{sec:connection_to_sid}), which is known to produce one-step generators that can outperform their teachers.
+Thus, our framework retains the benefits of SiD in the diffusion-limit setting.
+Moreover, the faster convergence observed at finite $D$ suggests that moving beyond the diffusion limit can improve the efficiency of distillation, achieving similar or better sample quality with fewer training iterations.